-Table - 4 Pacific lampre y activities in the (Columbia F River basin and applicable ility to the Priest Rapid s Project.
-Activity in Basin (Proposed, Planned or Implemented) Project where Implemented = I Planned = P Proposed = PR 1 River(s) Table 2 Cross- Reference Consistent with Measures Taken at Other Projects Appropriate to Implement at Priest Rapids Project Cost Effective for Priest Rapids Project Ge General Biology, Ecology, and Population Status 1.
-Identify spawning areas or determine the extent of adult spawning Bureau of Reclamation (BOR) projects in Yakima (I) No associated hydro projects (I) Yakima Entiat #3 No No. This activity is not required by Grant PUD's Pacific Lamprey Management Plan (PLMP).
+Table Activity in Basin (Proposed, Planned or Implemented) Project where Implemented = I Planned = P Proposed = PR 1 River(s) Table 2 Cross- Reference Consistent with Measures Taken at Other Projects Appropriate to Implement at Priest Rapids Project Cost Effective for Priest Rapids Project Ge General Biology, Ecology, and Population Status 1.
+Identify spawning areas or determine the extent of adult spawning Bureau of Reclamation (BOR) projects in Yakima (I) No associated hydro projects (I) Yakima Entiat #14 No No. This activity is not required by Grant PUD's Pacific Lamprey Management Plan (PLMP).
 Radio-telemetry studies conducted in 2001-2002 did not show use of any tributaries in the Priest Rapids Project Area (PRPA) (Nass et al. 2003) N/A 2.
 Develop measures to protect spawning habitat Wells (P) Rocky Reach (P) Columbia Columbia N/A 2 N/A 3 No No. This activity is not required by Grant PUD's PLMP.
 N/A 3.
-Monitor adult population status and trends (unrelated to counting at hydroelectric projects) BOR projects in Yakima (I) Willamette Falls (I) Yakima Willamette #3 No No. This activity is not required by Grant PUD's PLMP.
-N/A No associated hydro projects (I) Fifteenmile Creek #1 Deschutes, and tributaries #2 Hood #11 Umatilla N/A (NE Pacific ocean) #16 #25
+Monitor/model adult population status and trends (unrelated to counting at hydroelectric projects) BOR projects in Yakima (I) Willamette Falls (I) No associated hydro projects (I) Yakima Willamette Fifteenmile Creek Deschutes, and tributaries N/A Umatilla N/A (NE Pacific Ocean) #3 #4 #1 #2 #11, #12 #18 #32 No No. This activity is not required by Grant PUD's PLMP.
+N/A

 Activity in Basin (Proposed, Planned or Implemented) Project where Implemented = I Planned = P Proposed = PR 1 River(s) Table 2 Cross- Reference Consistent with Measures Taken at Other Projects Appropriate to Implement at Priest Rapids Project Cost Effective for Priest Rapids Project 4.
-Determine the extent of juvenile rearing habitat No associated hydro projects (I) Fifteenmile Creek Deschutes and tributaries Willamette #1 #2 #15 Yes Yes.
+Determine the extent of juvenile rearing habitat No associated hydro projects (I) Fifteenmile Creek Deschutes and tributaries #1 Yes Yes.
 PLMP Objective 4 requires quantification of lamprey habitat in the Project area.
 Yes.
 Stratified sampling habitat surveys were implemented in 2012, 2013, and again in 2014 (under abnormally low reservoir elevations) to detect presence/absence of juvenile lamprey within the Project operational zone.
 Three years of sampling at varying reservoir elevations (2012-2014) have indicated that juvenile lamprey do not commonly occur within the Project operational zone (see Section 1.2 for additional details).
 A report summarizing methodology and results from 2012-2013 was included as Appendix B in the 2016 annual report (Le et al. 2017).
-5. Develop measures to protect juvenile rearing habitat No associated hydro project (I) Fifteenmile Creek Columbia, Snake #1 No No. This activity is not required by Grant PUD's PLMP.
-N/A Leaburg-Walterville (I) Wells (P) McKenzie Columbia Columbia #32 N/A 2 N/A 3
+5. Develop measures to protect juvenile rearing habitat No associated hydro project (I) Wells (P) Rocky Reach (P) Fifteenmile Creek Columbia #1 N/A 2 N/A 3 No No. This activity is not required by Grant PUD's PLMP, however, note that from 2012-2014 surveys to address the PLMP's juvenile lamprey requirement, no impacts were identified.
+N/A 6.
+Monitor/model juvenile population status and trends (unrelated to No associated hydro projects (I) Deschutes and other tributaries #2 No No. PLMP Objective 4 required the assessment of juvenile presence / absence and relative abundance N/A.